greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 ### <a id="wait"></a>Waiting for Data Retrieval to Complete

-Use the `gp_wait_parallel_retrieve_cursor()` function to display the the status of data retrieval from a parallel retrieve cursor, or to wait for all endpoints to finishing retrieving the data.
+Use the `gp_wait_parallel_retrieve_cursor()` function to display the status of data retrieval from a parallel retrieve cursor, or to wait for all endpoints to finishing retrieving the data.
 You invoke this function in the transaction block in which you declared the parallel retrieve cursor.

 `gp_wait_parallel_retrieve_cursor()` returns `true` only when all tuples are fully retrieved from all endpoints.
 In all other cases, the function returns `false` and may additionally throw an error.